chengboonrong/neshop/README.md

 # Neshop
-Inspired by 游戏盒子Gamebox, to make a English version of that. \n Default Nintendo region : US.
+Inspired by 游戏盒子Gamebox, to make a English version of that. <br>
+Default Nintendo region : US.

 ## A Nintendo Eshop on mobile